yan1hereicome/Noble_Prize.Analysis/README.md

 ---

 Overall
-This semester, I studied Python and the Malmatplotlib module, and I want to be proficient in data analysis for my future career.
+This semester, I studied Python and the matplotlib library, and I want to be proficient in data analysis for my future career.